 Source: Pharmacy Council of New Zealand, 2016 Workforce Demographics Report

-According to the Pharmacy Council of New Zealand 2016 Workforce Demographics Report, the number of practising pharmacists increased to 3,577 in June 2016, up by 2.1% from June 2015.
-Employment of pharmacists has risen consistently over the last years, and demand is expected to continue to increase due to increasing demand for health care services from New Zealand's ageing population.
+According to the Pharmacy Council of New Zealand 2017 Workforce Demographics Report, the number of practising pharmacists increased to 3,718 in June 2017, up by 3.9% from June 2016.
+Employment of pharmacists has risen consistently over the last few years, and demand is expected to continue to increase due to increasing demand for health care services from New Zealand's ageing population.

 Practising Pharmacists Chart